ecthiender/birdism/README.md

 with multiple photographs.
 Helping you to identify your bird.

 # How it works
-This application uses the taxonomy database from ebird, and its checklist API to find out all the species (of a family) in a particular region from last 30 days of observation.
-Then it takes those common species name, and does a Flickr search for photos, and displays them to you!
+This application uses the eBird API to fetch species list of a region, and its taxonomy database to filter based on the family.
+Then it takes those common name of those species and does a Flickr search for photos, and displays them to you!

 # Development
 The backend is in Haskell (code resides in the `server` directory).